Kaiserouo/Image-Transfer-Function-Drawer-GUI/README.md

   -i INPUT, --input INPUT
                         Image to apply transfer function -o OUTPUT, --output OUTPUT
+                        Output path of saved image,
+                        if it is not set, then will not be able to save.
-                        Output path of saved image --inflect INFLECT     Load inflection points from before. e.g. [(0, 0), (128, 32), (255, 255)].
+  --inflect INFLECT     Load inflection points from before. e.g. "[(0, 0), (128, 32), (255, 255)]".
-                        Must all contained in a single string
+                        Must all be contained in a single string, with format like above.
+                        You can directly import it if you have the previous inflection point output of program.
+  -g, --grey            Use grey image (i.e. read by cv2.IMREAD_GRAYSCALE)
+                        Default to color version (i.e. read by cv2.IMREAD_COLOR)
 ```

 ## Reference